-Two NSF-funded GeoPathways interns, Iaos Lizarazu and Jake Ridlinghafer, are assisting Ann Youberg (AZGS) and Luke McGuire (GeoSciences) with collecting post-wildfire debris flow data this summer.
+Two University of Arizona GeoPathways interns, Iaos Lizarazu and Jake Ridlinghafer, are assisting Ann Youberg (UA AZGS) and Luke McGuire (UA Geosciences) with collecting post-wildfire debris flow data this summer.

 The text below is taken directly from Jon Spencer’s introduction to this posthumous release of William R. Dickinson notes and illustrations on the Cretaceous and Laramide of the Colorado Plateau.